krukle/optimized-pricing-webapp/README.md

 - Calculate optimized prices based on market, currency, and time period
 - Display optimized prices in a tabular format per product using Angular
 - Follow SOLID and DRY principles for clean and maintainable back-end code
-- Utilize SQLite as the database system
+- Utilize MSSQL as the database system

 ## Prerequisites